garrett361/transformers_notes/main.typ

 $
 In practice, the min and clip operations are applied for every token prediction and averaged over the sequence length, rather than computed once at the sequence level, but we leave the notation schematic above and will be more precise in later sections.
+Note that if all the RL steps are strictly on-policy, then $theta=theta_( "old" )$ and the clipping is completely trivial#footnote[In this case, we take the derivative before setting $theta --> theta_( "old" )$, which still trivializes the derivative.].

 The PPO surrogate creates the same derivatives as the surrogate in @sec_policy_grads in the limit